drcmda/react-contextual/README.md

 # Why

 Reacts context API is built on render props.
-While they are very powerful, given that you work with several providers it will make your codebase unmanageable without breaking a sweat.
-Listening to several contexts will cover each and every consumer in scores of nested blobs. react-contextual can map providers into props, similar to react-reduxes `connect`.
+While they are very powerful they can make your codebase unmanageable without breaking a sweat, especially if you work with several providers will cover each and every consumer in scores of nested blobs. react-contextual can map providers into props, similar to react-reduxes `connect`.

-Another obstacle is that a provider will re-render its sub-tree when its value changes.
-Some providers wrap the entire app which is common in redux for instance. react-contextual prevents its StoreProvider from doing that.
-Your sub-tree is save from store mutations and consumers will still be triggered.
+Likewise, context makes flux patterns possible that before would have meant larger dependencies and boilerplate.
+Context can carry setState to new heights by allowing it to freely distribute. react-contextual builds a small flux pattern around that premise but lets React do all the work, which perhaps leads to what could well be the smallest flux-store yet.

 # Installation